rubyforgood/pet-rescue/README.md

-# Dog Adoption App
+# Dog Adoption Ruby on Rails Application

-I am a self-taught web developer and this is my first production Ruby on Rails application.
+I am a self-taught web developer and this is my first production Ruby on Rails application with real users.
 I love coding, and I love my dog.
 So, I wanted to give back to the grassroots organization where I adopted my dog from in Mexico by building them a web application to make the process of linking adopters with dogs easier.

 **The Problem**